Learning » Attendance Policy

 Following an excused absence, the student will be allowed to make up all work missed, to take tests which were missed, and to submit any assignments which became due during the absence without penalty.
 Full or partial credit for assignments or tests missed due to unexcused absences is recommended and will be approved at the discretion of the instructor and/or administration.
 In the case of vocational skills or labs missed due to an absence, the instructor may substitute an alternative assignment.
 The awarding of partial credit for make-up work after unexcused absences is to be no less than 50% of the original assessment’s possible points.

 On the day a student returns from an absence, he/she must contact his/her teachers to determine what needs to be done for make-up work.
 The time allowance for taking tests or turning in assignments shall be equal to the number of school days or number of class meetings missed.
 A teacher may extend the time allowance for making up work missed if the specific circumstances of the situation merit such action.
 The time allowances should not exceed more than double the days the student was absent.
 Tutoring/extra help is available after school and/or Saturdays to assist in this effort.
 It is the student’s responsibility to take advantage of opportunities provided by the teacher to make up work.
-Parents and students are encouraged to use the Home Access Center (HAC) for course assessment information and to communicate with individual instructors.

 EARLY DISMISSAL